ceph/ceph/doc/man/8/radosgw-admin.rst

 .. option:: --purge-data

-   Remove user data before user removal.
+   When specified, user removal will also purge all the user data.

 .. option:: --purge-keys